shapkarin/encrypted-contacts-assignment/README.md

 ```

 Start the app:
 You need to generate sertificates and place it to the `./sslcert` folder to make an app works well.
+You can follow [that instruction](https://letsencrypt.org/docs/certificates-for-localhost/).
 ```sh
 npm start
 # or